 This work was supported by Cariplo Foundation and Innovhub (CirCO project, Grant No. 2017-0988) and by the European Union's Horizon 2020 research and innovation programme (Grant Agreement No. 101037796).
-The authors thank Dr Ermelinda Falletta and Dr Marco Schiavoni for chlorogenic acids LC-MS analyses and Ideal Caffè snc (Verderio) for providing the biomass.
+Authors thank Dr. Ermelinda Falletta and Dr. Marco Schiavoni for chlorogenic acids LC-MS analyses and Ideal Caffè snc (Verderio) for providing biomasses.